leolv131/CNN-model/README.md

 # CNN-model
-Applying CNN to regression problem nn.py will be updated
+/Applying CNN to regression problem
+/nn.py will be updated